Understanding Weight Loss With Pilates: Expert Insights on Myths and Realities

 When it comes to cardio, readers can try out the cardio based Pilates program listed below, or any of their preferred cardio based activities.
 This might include running, swimming, spin class, or dance.
 Don’t be afraid to mix it up and try something new, too!

-Arms and Abs Pilates Program
+Arms & Abs Pilates Program

 This program is great for burning fat and toning the upper body muscles.
 It includes a lot of floor work to engage the abs, classic Pilates movements such as planking, arm circles, and tricep dips.